|

 Woking FC while studying to be a schoolteacher.
 He captained Woking in

-Southern League Queen's Park Rangers FC in the summer of 1907.
-He signed
+Southern League Queen's Park Rangers FC in September 1907.
+His

-professional terms in May 1908, and made 35 Southern League appearances,
+professional terms on 7 May 1908, and made 35 Southern League appearances,

 scoring once.
 On 21 November 1908, Lintott signed for